7 ways to motivate employees and increase productivity

 One of the best methods of motivating employees in an organisation is to empower them to succeed.
 A lack of career progression is the top reason why your staff are not motivated.
-So don’t be afraid to train your staff and help them form a career plan.
+So don’t be afraid to train your team and help them form a career plan.

-The most cost effective way of training your staff is through in-house training.
+The most cost-effective way of training your staff is through in-house training.
 For example, you can customise a course to fit your business goals and train multiple employees at once.
 Some businesses opt for a monthly voucher offering unlimited courses.

 3) Equality and inclusion

 Discrimination and exclusion are still fundamental issues in the workplace today.
 Initially, employees may be attracted to a position which makes claims of ‘equality and inclusion’.
 However, if there is no follow-through, subsequent employee motivation and productivity could be depleted.
 Ultimately, this can result in the loss of staff.

 How can you ensure you are creating an inclusive business?
 Well, it goes a step beyond mission statements.
 ‘Equal opportunities’ isn’t merely something to write on a job advert – it must be put into practice.
 Consider the kind of culture you are creating.
 Do you have an environment in which your employees are at liberty to share their concerns with you?